zarf-dev/proposals/0017-chart-namespace-overrides/README.md

 ### Risks and Mitigations

-We would need to be careful to document and outline which fields are templateable and which are not - fields that control the contents of the Zarf package (i.e. `url`, `valuesFiles`, `name`, etc.) should not be templated since if changed they would refer to things that cannot be deployed.
+We would need to be careful to document and clearly outline which fields are templateable and which are not - fields that control the contents of the Zarf package (i.e. `url`, `valuesFiles`, `name`, etc.) should not be templated since, if changed, they would refer to things that cannot be deployed in the airgap.
 Only fields that control the deployment of the chart or manifest would be templateable and this would need to be clearly communicated to reduce confusion.
-It may also be useful to outline other areas that Go templating should apply within a Zarf package definition to further reduce confusion.
+It may also be useful to outline areas beyond this proposal that Go templating should apply within a Zarf package definition to further reduce confusion.
 We also should fail fast during package create if a template is found somewhere it is not allowed - this will allow a package creator to realize that they need to make a change before they attempt to deploy the package.

 ## Design Details

-In addition to the new package `metadata.namespace` field, the Go templates would also allow the use of Zarf Values as well for Zarf packages that needed to deploy or control different namespaces.
-The main requirement driving the addition of this new field is that the Zarf package secret that is deployed to the cluster needs to be namespaced so that Zarf can continue to keep track of all of the deployments of a given package.
+In addition to the new package `metadata.namespace` field, the Go templates would also allow the use of Zarf Values as well for Zarf packages that needed to deploy or control multiple namespaces (similar to Helm).
+The main requirement driving the addition of this new field is that the Zarf package secret that is deployed to the cluster needs to be namespaced so that Zarf can continue to keep track of all of the deployments of a given package (again similar to Helm).
 Without this field, package names would overlap and Zarf would "forget" which version of the package was deployed.

-This proposal would retain the current mapping of a `chart` or `manifest`'s `namespace` field being tied to its release namespace.
+This proposal would retain the current mapping of a `chart` or `manifest`'s `namespace` field being tied to the chart's release namespace.
 This would ensure that Helm release secrets and any templates that use the `.Release.Namespace` template would use the newly provided namespace, and that carts wouldn't affect the history or objects of prior deployments under different namespaces.
 This implementation would not affect namespaces that are defined under Helm .Values as those would still be controlled by the package configuration and Zarf Variables (or Zarf Values) as they are today.

 ### Test Plan